The Golden Chalice

 Shaking his head, Benic sighed, “Our little brother has a lot to learn about women.”

 “Especially Charity Tyr Elise,” Brin added.
 “Do you think we should follow him?”

 “No, if he’s got any sense he’ll leave well alone.”

 “I bet you any money he’ll be in more trouble by the end of the day,” Brin teased.

 Sniffing Brin’s wet clothes, Benic ordered, “Get changed, you reek.”

 Laughing, Brin ran upstairs.

-Will soon be Available in Amazon’s Kindle Store and in Paperback
+Is now available in Amazon’s Kindle Store and in Paperback